Call For a New Buddhism

 Is Buddhism pro-family?

 Our lives have changed dramatically since the days of the historic Buddha.
 Technological advances such as birth control have reshaped our most basic human behavior.
 In Siddhartha's time, if you had sex you were always potentially creating a new child.
-The strict sexual disciplines of Buddhism were born in a era when sex meant children and children meant no time to meditate.
+The strict sexual disciplines of Buddhism were born in an era when sex meant children and children meant no time to meditate.
 Surviving with primitive farming methods was difficult, and raising a family under such severe conditions left little energy for introspection.
 Today, many people are able to have a full life, a family, and still have the time and energy to meditate.
 The average adult American watches over four hours of television a day, so most of us can easily spare forty minutes a day for meditation.
-Scientists have shown through brain scans that meditating just forty minutes a day is enough to physically increase the size of the portions of the brain involved in awareness.
 You do not have to give up a full normal life and all contact with the opposite sex in order to find your existential identity.

 Back in 1971, when I was twenty-one years old, I had an experience I would never forget.
 I was walking around the large Baudhanath Stupa near Kathmandu, Nepal.
 There was a large group of monks walking that day, spinning prayer wheels and chanting in the brilliant morning sunlight.
-A middle aged monk in his forties came up to me and asked, "What's it like to be with a woman?"
-I was shocked that a good looking and healthy man in his forties would have to ask a twenty-one year old what sexual intercourse was like.
+A middle-aged monk came up to me and asked, "What's it like to be with a woman?"
+I was shocked that a good-looking and healthy man in his forties' would have to ask a twenty-one-year old what sexual intercourse was like.
 I had decided years earlier never to become a celibate monk, and that day engraved my feelings even deeper into my brain.